In collaboration with Four Seasons Resort Hualālai. Thank you for supporting the brands that support A Taste of Koko!

 wearing Johnny Was silk Tara kimono

 Treat yourself to one of Four Seasons Resort Hualālai’s relaxing spa treatments.
 We started our service by walking through the river in the garden and taking in all the tropical foliage.
-I had a deep tissue massage in their outdoor spa hales, a traditional wooden structure that opened into the spa’s tropical gardens.
+I had a deep tissue massage in their outdoor spa hales, a traditional wooden structure that opened into the spa’s tropical gardens and enjoyed the sauna afterwards.
 You can also have massages by the pool, cabana, or Palm Grove Couples’ Nest.

 wearing Johnny Was silk Tara kimono